contractlevel/sbt/README.md

 - `symbol`: The symbol of the token (e.g., "SBT").
 - `contractURI`: The contract URI for token metadata (e.g., "https://ipfs.io/ipfs/<CID>/").
 - `whitelistEnabled`: A boolean indicating whether the whitelist is initially enabled (`true`) or disabled (`false`).
+- `nativeUsdFeed`: The address of the native/USD Chainlink price feed.
+- `owner`: The address that becomes the owner of the contract.
+- `admins`: An array of addresses given the admin role.

 The deployer of the contract becomes the initial owner. **NOTE: This can be changed so the initial owner can be set to another address on deployment.**